Government of India Loan Schemes for Small Business StartUp

 Prepayment: A public bank gives an applicant the flexibility to pre-pay as per his/her wish.
 However, in case of a private bank, an applicant can start pre-payment only after 6 months from the date of disbursement.

 What do you look for when you apply for a business loan?

 The costs involved – The first and foremost point to consider before applying for the business loan is to understand the costs involved in applying for the same.
 Reading all the enclosed documents carefully will give a clear picture of all the costs to be paid to the bank.

 The actual money required as loan amount – It will be a good idea to avail the loan amount only for the exact purpose and plan.
 Borrowing the funds as much as possible will escalate the fees and interest rates of the loan amount.
 There should be a proper plan in place for the utilization of funds and its repayment.

 Improving the credit score – The credit score of the applicant highly influences interest rates of business loans.
 It is highly recommended to update your credit score by repaying all the previous dues.
 Credit ratings of both the business and the proprietor are taken into consideration before approving the loan amount.

 Line of Credit – For businesses that are smaller or medium-sized, and if their requirement is for a short term; a line of credit seems to be a viable option.
 This is more beneficial where the maximum limit for borrowing is set, and the interest is only payable for the actual amount used.

 What are the major types of Start-up Business Loan?

-Instalment Loans: This means borrowing a lump sum amount all at once.
-A start-up business needs to have the following things to avail an instalment loan:
+Installment Loans: This means borrowing a lump sum amount all at once.
+A start-up business needs to have the following things to avail an installment loan: